coders-info/modular-code/README.md

 This methodology streamlines the development process, prioritizing composition over custom development, and made possible by advances in package managers and the widespread availability of software modules.

+## Tools?

+We need more tools, something called:
++ Service-based component management tools
++ Network of Source-code management system

+### Git is about versioning code

+In the development of a modular network versioning system extending the capabilities of [Git](https://en.wikipedia.org/wiki/Git) a distributed **version control system** that tracks changes in any set of computer files, usually used for coordinating work among programmers who are collaboratively developing source code during software development.
+Its goals include speed, data integrity, and support for distributed, non-linear workflows (thousands of parallel branches running on different computers).

+### Service-based component management tools

+is about network of code (Service-based components) The tool based on git versioned code will help to manage the level of **resuabuility**

+The next layer system should help managed **network of code**, Service-based component management tools provide the ability to view, install and register components according to a model-based approach.
+Moreover, in practice, reuse is not a binary concept: there is a need to control and administer levels of reuse.
+Such component management tools are important in hypermodularization.

 ## Where?

 + hypermodular solutions, examples, use cases on [hypermodular.com is a blog about the hypermodular world](http://www.hypermodular.com)